losrobbos/code-formatting-and-linting/README.md

 Linting for sure is definitely useful to assure common coding practices and give some additional code organisation rules.

-This is important to at some point, especially when you do a team project.
-But compared to Code Formatting this is not an absolute must.
+This is important at some point, especially when you do a team project with some complexity where code organisation is far more important than in a little pet project.

+But compared to Code Formatting Linting is not an absolute must in each team project.

 Long story short: Code Formatting is THE #1 absolute priority.
 Before you do not get a common agreement here, do not deal with Linting.